knarf7112/knarf7112.github.io/resume-en.md

 ## Work Experience

+### Contibit Technology Co., Ltd.(畢博科技股份有限公司) - Front-End Engineer - _2022/12-now_

+  1. Assist integrate Onfido SDK to platform for personal identity verification
+  2. Assist extend shared function with using hooks

+### Hippo Information Limited Co., Ltd. (核碼資訊有限公司) - Full-Stack Engineer - _2022/08-2022/12_

+  1. Assist the platform to develop file download related react components and scrolling components.
+  2. Develop backend API with NestJS on docker container.
+  3. Integrating third-party services, ex: Telegram Bot API.
+  4. Use the Laravel development system to integrate API services, integrate back-end APIs and third-party APIs.

 ### Inno Technology Co., Ltd.(伊諾科技有限公司) - Front-End Engineer - _2021/04-now_

-  1. platform-side react component refactoring to improve re-render multi times and invalid memories issues
+  1. platform-side react component refactoring to improve re-render multi times and invalid memories issues.
   2. refactor websocket component to avoid create multi connections and separate connect and business logic.
   3. refactor custom react route logic for dynamic load script.
   4. Study group sharing TypeScript and assist everyone with questions on TS.
   5. Import Cypress integration tests
-  6. Dynamic loading and customization of third-party components
+  6. Dynamic loading and customization of third-party components, using *MutationObserver* complete the third-party script load then custom page elements and events.

 ### Xuenn Private Limited Co., Ltd.(軒昂有限公司) - Software Engineer - _2017/03-2021/03_

-  1. Convert MVC Razor page into pure front-end page component
+  1. Convert MVC Razor page into SPA page component
   2. Upgrade angular and webpack and adjust settings to speed up compilation
-  3. Introduce lazy load module and split the module
+  3. Refactor to lazy load module and split the normal module and share module.
   4. Revision of the platform system using React hooks and JWT
   5. Redesign and implement a new CI/CD process base on team's GIT release process
   6. Communicate and assist partners in resolving technical issues during integration
-  7. Use Jmeter to do load test and adjust IIS performance to prevent web services from apllication crashing resulting from instantaneous large traffic
+  7. Use JMeter to do load test and adjust IIS performance to prevent web services from application crashing resulting from instantaneous large traffic
-  8. Develop throttle function to manage impact from sudden traffic
+  8. Develop throttle function to manage impact from sudden traffic,
+  Avoid the crash of our service due to the abnormal network of the partner service.
   9. Develop circuit breaker function to temporarily block a large number of abnormal requests

 ### O'Pay Electronic Payment Co., Ltd.(歐付寶電子支付股份有限公司) - Software Engineer - _2016/04-2017/03_

   1. front-end development website for payment flow
   2. back-end development website for payment flow
   3. Development of the water bill payment function in cooperation with the government